tienduy-nguyen/tsconfig-npm/week1/day4/rpg-project/README.md

 Each turn, for each character, you will choose who will attack.
 The character will the most health points at the end of 10 turns wins the game.

 ```
+I prefer this program run and display on the console of terminal, not on the console of the browser.
+So, I used NodeJS to do that.

+It the time we can learn about the serve-side of javascript with NodeJS.
+Don't limit yourselves and depend only on your client-side (browser) when you work with javascript.

+```
-I want to this program run and display only in the console, not in the browser. so, I used NodeJS to do that.
-If you want to run the programe on local, make sure you have NodeJS installed on your machine.
+If you want to run this program on local, make sure you have NodeJS installed on your machine.
 I use NodeJS v12.18.3.
-```

 Check [how to install nodejs](https://nodejs.org/en/download/package-manager/)